patrickchiang/info-343-final/README.md

 -------------------

 --------Schedule Finder---------
-Chip - The tough part about this would be using the school's API to get the information on the classes
++ Chip: The tough part about this would be using the school's API to get the information on the classes

 -----------Pet Matcher-----------

 ------Daily Code Challenge-------
-Chip - Have we thought about where the code challenges are going to come from?
++ Chip: Have we thought about where the code challenges are going to come from?
 It also sounds a bit similar to Practice-It

 ----------Food Website-----------